MYRIAM D. DIATTA, BFA, MFA, PhD

 5. CV

-︎︎︎ Follow the 50+ hyperlinks I’ve packed into this website.
-Through them, I cite the lineages, friends, and networks to which my work is linked.
+︎︎︎ Follow the many hyperlinks where I cite the lineages, friends, and networks that have made my work possible.

 Stuff I’m reading